kinduff/kinduff/_posts/2023-03-02-the-cotorreo.md

 title: The Cotorreo
 date: 2023-03-02
 description: >-
   Here's a simple idea for remote teams feeling disconnected.
-A great way to start the day on a positive note
+A great way to start the day on a positive note.
 ---

 > Cotorreo (*koh-toh-reh-oh*): Mexican Spanish, colloquial term that refers to a lively and playful conversation among friends.